Skip to content

 It takes me back in time!

-Benjamin Moore Simply White Bathroom
+Benjamin Moore Simply White in the Bathroom

 Just a few more photos from Meridith now, as we take a look at her chic little bathroom: